Squirrel/Squirrel.Mac/README.md

 of the ZIP, checks its "size" and "sha256", applies it to a copy of the running application, and puts the result through the same code signing verification as an unpacked ZIP.
-If any of that fails, or "from_version" is anything else, it downloads the ZIP from "url" in the same check, so a server can always include the one delta it has for the version that asked.
-Patches are [Sparkle](https://sparkle-project.org) BinaryDelta files (format 3 or 4), made with Sparkle's `BinaryDelta create <old.app> <new.app> <patch>` from the exact signed bundles that were shipped.
+If any of that fails, or "from_version" is anything else, it downloads the ZIP from "url" in the same check (its `downloadProgress` starting again from zero), so a server can always include the one delta it has for the version that asked.
+A delta that has been applied and staged is not fetched again by later checks in the same process.

+Patches are [Sparkle](https://sparkle-project.org) BinaryDelta files (format 3 or 4, any `--compression` except `bzip2`), made with Sparkle's `BinaryDelta create <old.app> <new.app> <patch>`.
+A patch only applies to a byte-identical copy of `<old.app>`, file modes included, and ShipIt clears the group and other write bits of everything it installs; strip them from the app before signing it (`chmod -R go-w MyApp.app`) so the shipped bundle, the installed bundle and the trees the patch was made from all agree, otherwise the patch applies once to a fresh install and never again.
+Files the patch adds or rewrites are created with decomposed (NFD) names, so a non-ASCII file name outside an archive such as `app.asar` can fail code signing verification and cost a fallback to the ZIP. "from_version" may be a JSON string or number.

 ## Update File JSON Format